Laboratory Safety Assessment Policy

 - The laboratory supervisor must work with the EH&S representative to remedy deficiencies found during the lab assessment within the prescribed time frame.

 It is the responsibility of laboratory personnel to attend training and obey all laboratory safety policies as well as prudent laboratory practices while working in the laboratory, and to report any safety, policy, or regulatory compliance problems to their supervisor.
 Laboratory personnel must be proactive in providing a safe work environment, must be fully aware of the hazards associated with their work, and know how to reduce the risks of these hazards.
-The laboratory supervisor may designate laboratory personnel to be responsible for carrying out the above mentioned supervisory responsibilities; however, the laboratory supervisor always maintains responsibility for overall safety in the laboratory.
-Laboratory personnel may be present during the laboratory assessment; especially if requested by the laboratory supervisor, and may be requested to present the above mentioned tasks to the EH&S representatives.
+The laboratory supervisor may designate laboratory personnel to be responsible for carrying out the above-mentioned supervisory responsibilities; however, the laboratory supervisor always maintains responsibility for overall safety in the laboratory.
+Laboratory personnel may be present during the laboratory assessment, especially if requested by the laboratory supervisor.
+They may also be requested to present the above-mentioned tasks to EH&S representatives.

 The laboratory safety assessment process conducted by EH&S is a general review of laboratory safety, including implementation of prudent laboratory safety practices, government regulations, and recommendations and requirements stated in the University safety manuals.
-Any unsafe condition or work practice will be noted, as well as training documentation, and SOP preparation will be checked.
-Deficiencies will be prioritized as either “required” or “recommended.”
-EH&S will assign resolution dates based on the level of risk posed by the deficiencies.
-Depending on the condition of the laboratory, or the severity of the noted deficiencies, a follow up visit within six months may be scheduled.
+Any unsafe conditions or work practice will be noted, and training documentation and SOP preparation will be checked.
+EH&S will then enter the assessment data into an online database (SafetyStratus) and will assign resolution dates based on the level of risk posed by the deficiencies.
+Depending on the condition of the laboratory, or the severity of the noted deficiencies, a follow-up visit may be scheduled.

 Should this visit be the initial visit for a new researcher at the University, the meeting will be an introduction to the University laboratory safety program, and the requirements of this program will be discussed with the investigator.

-All records with regard to each laboratory assessment will be maintained by EH&S for at least three years.
+All laboratory assessment records will be maintained by EH&S and SafetyStratus for at least three years.

-All the laboratories at the University of Nevada, Reno will be assessed by EH&S yearly as resources permit.
-Depending on the amount and severity of deficiencies, follow-up may be done via phone or email, a “pop in” visit, or a scheduled second laboratory assessment.
+Every laboratory at the University of Nevada, Reno will be assessed by EH&S annually as resources permit, unless the current state of research necessitates a more- or less-regular schedule (to be determined by EH&S in consultation with the laboratory supervisor).
+Depending on the amount and severity of deficiencies, additional follow-up may be done via phone or email, a “pop in” visit, or a scheduled second laboratory assessment.

-Laboratory supervisors are required to internally monitor laboratory safety conditions by conducting documented laboratory safety self-inspections at least annually.
-Such self-inspections can be conducted by individuals or teams of laboratory workers, including undergraduate and graduate students, postdoctoral associates, and teaching assistants.
+Laboratory supervisors are required to internally monitor laboratory safety conditions by conducting documented laboratory safety self-assessments at least annually.
+EH&S recommends that these self-assessments are conducted approximately 6-8 months after EH&S assessments in order to provide more regular evaluation through a given year.
+Such self-assessments can be conducted by individuals or teams of laboratory workers, including undergraduate and graduate students, postdoctoral associates, and teaching assistants.
 Laboratory supervisors, instructors, and stockroom supervisors are encouraged to tailor assessment checklists to suit conditions in their own facilities.
-Refer to the appendix for a sample checklist.
+Refer to the Chemical Hygiene Plan appendix for a sample laboratory assessment checklist.

 - The Laboratory Safety Institute, LSI web site: http://www.labsafety.org.